evelinawahlstrom/MusicFirst-nodejs/README.md

 Theme (randomly selected): :money_with_wings:

 ## Related repositories
-Read more about the project at the relate frontend client repository **[HERE](https://github.com/evelinawahlstrom/MusicFirst-reactNative)**
+Read more about the project at the related frontend client repository **[HERE](https://github.com/evelinawahlstrom/MusicFirst-reactNative)**

 ## Table of contents:
 - **[Technologies used](#technologies-used)**